 MCP and Skills

-Extend desktop agent capabilities with Model Context Protocol servers and a marketplace of 10,000+ community skills.
+Extend desktop agent capabilities with Model Context Protocol servers and an installable plugin marketplace.

 The desktop app supports the Model Context Protocol (MCP) for extensible tool integration and a skills system for adding specialized agent capabilities.